OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

-# SQL- RFM Analysis of a UK-Based Retailer
+# SQL RFM Analysis of a UK-Based Retailer

 ## Table of Contents